Client Spotlight: Kern Health Systems

 There are myriad factors that can lengthen time-to-implementation, require more expensive or expert personnel, or increase change management (and downtime).
 These unforeseen factors, while difficult to calculate, can have a significant impact on the overall cost and success of your program.
 Understanding this from the outset is imperative to building a smarter, more scalable program.

-Tips for More Effective Pricing in Today's High-tech World
+Tips for More Effective Hotel Pricing in Today's High-tech World

 In a previous post, we focused on the intertwined connection between pricing rooms and forecasting rate thresholds.
 How they’ve become linked in our new digitally driven era.
 It’s an important realization needing to be made before it becomes possible to fully capitalize on revenue optimization opportunity.